 Let’s discover old harbours and modern architecture by bike in Amsterdam!
 Our guide will tell you about the modern and internationally renowned Eastern Docklands.
-We will take you to the East of the center of Amsterdam.
+We will take you to the East of the centre of Amsterdam.
 It brings you to Java island.
 This was the Old harbour of Amsterdam and is now one of the new places to live.
 It also takes you along the old shoreline of the city.

 On these islands with old harbours and modern architecture as Java Islands, KNSM, Sporenburg and Borneo one can see the old merging with the new which are the old port warehouses between modern architectural buildings.
-While Amsterdam’s urban landscape is generally associated with medieval and Dutch Golden Age architecture, the city also features numerous examples of innovative, modern structural design.
+While Amsterdam’s urban landscape is generally associated with medieval and Dutch Golden Age architecture, the city also features numerous examples of the innovative, modern structural design.
 These intriguing buildings veer away from conventional forms and architectural gestures, creating a stunning, modern cityscape that is almost unrivalled in the Netherlands or Northern Europe.
-Over the past 20 years new housing estates were built with their own interesting modern architectural signature.
+Over the past 20 years, new housing estates were built with their own interesting modern architectural signature.

 To the east of the Central Station, Oosterdokseiland has been turned into a high-density city district, and to the west of the station, housing area Westerdokseiland and artificial peninsula IJdockwere created.